-Mount the remote as a mountpoint.
-EXPERIMENTAL
+Mount the remote as file system on a mountpoint.

 rclone mount allows Linux, FreeBSD, macOS and Windows to mount any of Rclone’s cloud storage systems as a file system with FUSE.